matheusfiorin/ewbscp/README.md

 # ewbscp

 ## Usage
-First, make sure you have `make` installed on your sistem.
+First, make sure you have `make` installed on your system.
 Then:

 ```
 $ make help